 There are some interesting correlations, for instance, valvate corolla aestivation and petals with pointed, incurved apices and median adaxial ridges.
 (A corolla with a similar combination of features is common in Apiaceae/Araliaceae, while the valvate sepals of Rhamnaceae also have a longitudinal adaxial ridge, and the valvate petals common in Rubiaceae-Rubioideae at least sometimes are "hooded".)
 There is much variation in whether or not the corolla is fused (if it is, it is often only rather shortly connate; corolla tube development is almost entirely unknown) and whether or not the stamens are adnate to the corolla.
 Indeed, a strongly connate corolla with the stamens adnate some way up the tube is quite uncommon in these orders, although it is found in a few taxa like Metteniusa (Metteniusaceae) and Leptaulus (Cardiopteridaceae).
 Gynoecial variation is very poorly understood (Kong et al. 2018).

-One set of characters, nodal and wood anatomy, is quite well known thanks to the early work of Bailey and Howard (1941a-d), while Lens et al. (2008a) have begun to put the variation in a phylogenetic context.
+One set of characters, nodal and wood anatomy, is quite well known thanks to the early work of Bailey and Howard (1941a-d) in particular, while Lens et al. (2008a) have begun to put the variation in a phylogenetic context.
 Variation such as that in vessel length is included in the characterizations here (see also Lens et al. 2008a: measurements from immature individuals excluded).
 There are correlations here, too, e.g. unilacunar nodes with simple perforation plates, versus tri- and pentalacunar nodes with scalariform perforation plates (see also Bailey & Howard 1941b).
 Features like vessel and fibre length also correlate with nodal anatomy, although not in quite such a simple fashion.
 Lens et al. (2008a) noted that some of these features such as long vessel elements with very scalariform perforation plates are part of up the primitive "Baileyan" wood-anatomical syndrome.
 Icacinaceae from Eocene Wyoming grew in habitats where there was likely to be readily available water, a low chance of frost, and a multistratified forest (Allen et al. 2015), and extant taxa of these clades are mostly quite large-seeded trees or lianes in l.t.r.f. (not the habitat of Garryales, some Aquifoliales).